cambridge-ceu/csd3/Python/GWAS-Catalog.md

 pip3 install gwas-sumstats-tools
 ```

-where to save space we borrow the setup for snakemake, whose Python 3.11.0 also satisfies the requirement of at least 3.9.0.
+where to save space we borrow the setup for snakemake, whose Python 3.11.0 also satisfies the requirement (>=3.9.0).

 ### Usage